-The clearance for peripheral vision will be checked by placing the helmet on each appropriate ISO head form, positioning it according to the apposite helmet positioning index and holding it in place with a force of 50 newtons.
-The clearance must include the following solid angles to the front of the head form:
+The clearance for peripheral vision will be checked after removing any removable peaks, bills and shades that are not essential to either the impact protection or retention systems of the helmet and that may interfere with the required clearances.
+The helmet will be placed on each appropriate ISO head form, positioned according to the apposite helmet positioning index and held in place with a force of 50 newtons.
+The clearances must include the following solid angles to the front of the head form:

 - 1. The upward visual clearance.

 - 2. The lateral visual clearance.

-- 3. The downward visual clearance except for the breath deflector allowance.
+- 3. The downward visual clearance.